Car Tyres and the Law.06 June 2019

 Ignoring it will only make driving the car more dangerous each time the tyre takes to the road, as you never know if it might fail at any moment.
 Although, UK law does state that any cut covering less than 25% of the tyre section width, or is smaller than 25mm, is still legally acceptable.

 When you take up a maintenance package with Leasing Options, you may not have to pay for replacements for your premium tyres.
-Our Total Care insurance package also includes this as standard, so if your tyres are damaged and have not been neglected, abused, vandalised or stolen, we can replace them for free, saving you money that can be used elsewhere.
+Our Fuel & Go package also includes this as standard, so if your tyres are damaged and have not been neglected, abused, vandalised or stolen, we can replace them for free, saving you money that can be used elsewhere.

 By law, you are not required to have a spare tyre in the boot of the car, although it is recommended that you have one to hand, just in case.
 If you do have a spare tyre, safety checks will also have to be carried out on it.
 Again, this is not a legal requirement, but in the unexpected event you need to use the spare tyre, you want to be sure it is safe and up to the required standard.